hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 ### 1. Pull the image

 The first step is to pull the image.
-However, instead of downloading to your local laptop, `hyper pull` will pull the image to your account at Hyper\_.
+However, instead of downloading to your local laptop, `hyper pull` will pull the image to your account at Hyper.sh.

 Open your terminal and enter: